 Certain of the Debtors' Non-Debtor Affiliates hold a 19% interest in a group of entities commonly referred to as the "Pickenpack Group" (the "Pickenpack Group").
 The Pickenpack Group consists of Pickenpack Production Lüneburg GmbH ("Pickenpack Production"), Pickenpack Europe GmbH ("Pickenpack Europe"), Pickenpack Holding Germany GmbH ("Pickenpack Holding") and TST The Seafood Traders GmbH ("TST").
-The Pickpenpack Group is involved in insolvency proceedings currently pending conclusion in Germany.
-Friedrich von Kaltenborn-Stachau ("Kaltenborn-Stachau") is the appointed Insolvency Administrator of the Pickenpack Group.
+The Pickenpack Group is involved in insolvency proceedings currently pending in Germany.
+Friedrich von Kaltenborn-Stachau ("Kaltenborn-Stachau") is the appointed Insolvency Administrator of the Pickenpack Group, as the duly authorized foreign representative, sought entry of an order granting recognition of the insolvency proceedings in Germany as a foreign main proceeding under Chapter 15 of the Bankruptcy Code on September 22, 2016.
+The Bankruptcy Court entered an order granting the German insolvency proceedings recognition as a foreign main proceeding pursuant to section 1517(a) of the Bankruptcy Code on October 27, 2016.